verhas/BLOG/exception_no_stack/ARTICLE.md

 The exception itself is an object in Java and can contain a lot of information.
 When we catch an exception in our code, we have access to the exception object, and the code can act upon the exceptional situation also having access to the parameters that the exception object is carrying.
 It is possible to implement our own exceptions extending the Java `java.lang.Throwable` class or some of the classes that directly, or transitively extend `Throwable`.
-(Usually we extend the class `Exception`.)
+(Usually, we extend the class `Exception`.)
 Our own implementation can hold many parameters that describe the nature of the exceptional situation.
 We use object fields for the purpose.

-Although there is no limit for the data an exception can carry, it usually does not contain more than a message, and the stack trace.
+Although there is no limit for the data an exception can carry, it usually does not contain more than a message and the stack trace.
 There is room - as defined in the class `Throwable` - for other parameters, like the exception that was causing the current one (`getCause()`), or an array of suppressed exceptions (`getSuppressed()`).
 They are rarely used, presumably because developers are not aware of these features and because most cases are simple and do not need these possibilities.
 We will have a look at these possibilities in this article so that you will not belong to the group of ignorant developers who do not use these methods only because they are not aware of them.

 We have a sample application.
-It is a bit more than just throwing, catching and handling an exception in the `catch` branch that lets the code to continue.
+It is a bit more than just throwing, catching, and handling an exception in the `catch` branch that lets the code to continue.
 That is simple and is explained in the tutorial you have read when learning to program in Java the first time.

 Our sample application will be a bit more complex.
 We will list the files in a directory, read the lines, and count the number of `wtf` strings.
 This way we automate the code review process quality measurement (joking).
-It is said that the code quality is reverse proportional with the number of the WTFs during the code review.
+It is said that the code quality is reverse proportional to the number of the WTFs during the code review.

 The solution contains